As tankers head toward the Caribbean, growing Iran-Venezuela ties draw U.S. concern

 “The importation of Iranian gasoline is an act of desperation by the corrupt & illegitimate Maduro regime,” President Trump’s National Security Council tweeted Thursday.
 “It will not stop Venezuela’s chronic fuel shortages or alleviate the suffering that Maduro has inflicted on the once prosperous people of his country.”

 Analysts say the administration is more likely to use additional economic sanctions than force to deter Iranian-Venezuelan trade.
-While Trump has staked out a hawkish positions on Iran — pulling out of the 2015 nuclear deal, imposing punishing sanctions and authorizing the January killing of the military commander Qasem Soleimani — he has at other times demonstrated a desire to avert major conflict.
+While Trump has staked out hawkish positions on Iran — pulling out of the 2015 nuclear deal, imposing punishing sanctions and authorizing the January killing of the military commander Qasem Soleimani — he has at other times demonstrated a desire to avert major conflict.

-As the Iranian tankers were headed west last week, the State and Treasury departments and the U.S. Coast Guard issued a global advisory to the maritime industry, warning that nations including Iran might be engaging in “deceptive shipping practices” to evade sanctions.
+As the Iranian tankers were headed west earlier this month, the State and Treasury Departments and the U.S. Coast Guard issued a global advisory to the maritime industry, warning that nations including Iran might be engaging in “deceptive shipping practices” to evade sanctions.

 Adm.
-Craig Faller, commander of U.S. Southern Command, said this week that he believed Iran’s objective was to “gain positional advantage in our neighborhood in a way that would counter U.S. interests.”
+Craig Faller, commander of U.S. Southern Command, said this past week that he believed Iran’s objective was to “gain positional advantage in our neighborhood in a way that would counter U.S. interests.”

 “We have seen an uptick in Iranian state-sponsored activity and liaison with Venezuela that has included Quds Force” — an elite Iranian military unit — “and it has included other elements of support to the illegitimate Maduro regime cronies,” he said during a video briefing on Monday with Florida International University.

-Venezuela’s strategic ties to Iran date back almost two decades, when then-President Hugo Chávez, the founder of its socialist state, struck a flurry of economic and financial deals with a fellow thorn in America’s side — then-Iranian President Mahmoud Ahmadinejad.
+Venezuela’s strategic ties to Iran date back almost two decades, when President Hugo Chávez, the founder of its socialist state, struck a flurry of economic and financial deals with a fellow thorn in America’s side — Mahmoud Ahmadinejad, then the president of Iran.

 Many of those deals were propaganda on paper that never truly materialized.
-But with both countries now under crippling U.S. sanctions and confronting painful recessions amid the coronavirus outbreak and collapsing oil prices, they are moving to solidify mutually beneficial bonds.
+But with both countries now under crippling U.S. sanctions and confronting painful recessions amid the coronavirus pandemic and collapsing oil prices, they are moving to solidify mutually beneficial bonds.

 Maduro is struggling to keep the lights on, literally, in a country plagued by frequent and widespread blackouts, on top of shortages of gas, food, water and medical supplies.
-In recent months, his most critical problem has been the lack of gas.
+In recent months, his most critical problem has been the lack of gasoline.

 Venezuela, an OPEC state, boasts the world’s largest oil reserves.
 But years of mismanagement and corruption — and, more recently, U.S. sanctions on its all-important oil sector — have combined to leave its petroleum industry in tatters and its gas refineries in disrepair.
 Maduro’s traditional backers, Russia and China, have seemed increasingly reluctant to bail him out.
 The Russian state-controlled oil giant Rosneft divested itself of its Venezuela operations in March and has backed off oil deals with Maduro that included shipping Venezuela desperately needed gas.